-In April 2009, the Hospital entered into a line of credit agreement with the Chesapeake Eye Center, PA (Eye Center) in the amount of \$300,000.
+In April 2009, the Hospital entered into a line-of-credit agreement with the Chesapeake Eye Center, PA (Eye Center) in the amount of \$300,000.
 The Hospital entered into this agreement to assist the Eye Center with the provision of health care services to the community served by the Hospital.
 All requests for draws on the line of credit must be submitted in writing to the Hospital.
 The initial term of the line of credit was one year and automatically renews for up to two additional years unless the Hospital provides written notice of its intention to terminate the line of credit at least 30 days before the end of any term.
 At the end of the line of credit term, all outstanding amounts are due and payable in full.
 The entire indebtedness was due and payable in full on April 10, 2012, however during 2012, the Hospital and the Eye Center entered into a loan repayment agreement, which revised the outstanding unpaid principal to be due in full by May 1, 2013.
-On June 27, 2013, the loan was extended again until April 10, 2014.
-The outstanding unpaid principal balance will accrue interest at the prime rate of interest as published in the Wall Street Journal.
+The loan has been extended until April 10, 2015.
+The outstanding unpaid principal balance will accrue interest at the prime rate of interest as published in The Wall Street Journal.
 The interest rate will be adjusted quarterly on the first days of January, April, July and October of each year as long as any funds remain outstanding.
 The line of credit is guaranteed by the owners of the Eye Center and secured by the Eye Center's assets.
-As of June 30, 2013 and 2012, the outstanding principal amount of the line of credit is \$128,052 and \$175,113, respectively.
+As of June 30, 2014 and 2013, the outstanding principal amount of the line of credit is \$79,453 and \$128,052, respectively.